XPeng P7. Source: Flickr

 That said, the operating margin shown in the chart measures primarily the operating strength of the respective EV companies.

-On the flipped side, Nio, Li Auto and Xpeng have been having negative operating margins, illustrating the unprofitable nature of their operations.
+On the flipped side, Nio, Li Auto, and Xpeng have been having negative operating margins, illustrating the unprofitable nature of their operations.

-In short, Tesla is still leading the pack from an operational perspective but Chinese players are fast approaching.
+In short, Tesla is still leading the pack from an operational perspective but Chinese EV players are fast approaching.

 Net Profit Margin